-Dry Tortugas National Park is a collection of seven small islands.
+Dry Tortugas National Park is a collection of seven small islands that sit at the end of the Florida Keys.
 The reefs that surround these islands caused numerous shipwrecks.
 The United States used these reefs to its advantage, establishing one of the most strategic harbors in US history.

 There are numerous options for getting off dry land and touring Key West and the nearby sea by boat.
 For thrill seekers, a sunset tour around the island by waverunner is a blast.
 Tim and I did this way back in 2000 and it is still one of our favorite memories of Key West.